-Торіс Required information Site layout maps The description of the proposal must include site layout maps that depict the proposed location and dimensions of the components clearly identifying the areas of: existing disturbance, infrastructure, roads/tracks, natural and modified landforms new disturbance and infrastructure, including (where applicable): all areas to be cleared1 and disturbed laydown areas, borrow areas, access and haul roads associated with the construction phase service corridors and firebreaks structures to be built infrastructure related to water storage, water treatment (including potable water and wastewater) and electricity transmission erosion and sediment controls stormwater drainage chemical and waste storage facilities load in and load out facilities area covers and any other interests including agriculture, petroleum, native title (claims or determined), and Aboriginal freehold land sensitive environment (including permanent and seasonal residential communities, sites where cultural activities are undertaken, and no-go work areas/exclusion zones) overlying the proposal area and surrounds i.e. within the area of influence of the proposal.
-Provide a high-quality contemporary aerial view of the proposal area and area of influence to describe current site conditions including existing disturbance.
-Construction Describe all elements and stages of the construction phase including:equipment and machinery required
+Торіс Required information Topic Site layout maps The description of the proposal must include site layout maps that depict the proposed location and dimensions of the components clearly identifying the areas of: existing disturbance, infrastructure, roads/tracks, natural and modified landforms new disturbance and infrastructure, including (where applicable): all areas to be cleared1 and disturbed laydown areas, borrow areas, access and haul roads associated with the construction phase service corridors and firebreaks structures to be built infrastructure related to water storage, water treatment (including potable water and wastewater) and electricity transmission erosion and sediment controls stormwater drainage chemical and waste storage facilities load in and load out facilities airstrip and associated infrastructure sensitive environment (including permanent and seasonal residential communities, sites where cultural activities are undertaken, and no-go work areas/exclusion zones) overlying the proposal area and surrounds i.e. within the area of potential impact of the proposal.